How do I afford all this? Ask a resident… >

 Long-Term Care Insurance

-Long-term care insurance is another option to help pay for Assisted Living.
-Long-term care insurance policies reimburse policyholders daily for covered services like Assisted Living, home care, and adult daycare.
+Long-term care insurance is another option to help pay for assisted living.
+Long-term care insurance policies reimburse policyholders daily for covered services like assisted living, home care, and adult daycare.
 Most policies have an eligibility age—usually between 50 and 85—and a waiting period before benefits kick in, typically 60 to 90 days.

 It is best to begin looking for long-term care insurance early.
 These policies usually have age restrictions and health requirements.
 Your loved one may not be able to get coverage with certain pre-existing health conditions.